 Prior to joining Kilpatrick Townsend, Mr. Machleidt worked as an associate in the Seattle office of a national law firm.
 While there, he played a critical role in Bowman v.
 Monsanto Co., a pro bono patent case that reached the U.S. Supreme Court.
 He was the only associate to chair the Supreme Court oral argument.
 During law school, Mr. Machleidt served as a judicial extern for Judge Randall R. Rader of the U.S. Court of Appeals for the Federal Circuit.
 He was also a Comments and Articles Editor of the Pacific Rim Law & Policy Journal.

-Mr. Machleidt was recognized as a Washington “Rising Star” from 2012 to 2021 by Super Lawyers magazine.
+Mr. Machleidt was recognized as a Washington “Rising Star” from 2012 to 2022 by Super Lawyers magazine.
 He was recognized in 2024 for Intellectual Property Litigation and Patent Litigation, as well as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Litigation by The Best Lawyers in America®.
-From 2011 to 2014, Mr. Machleidt received the Pro Bono Publico Service Commendation from the Board of Governors of the Washington State Bar Association.
-He actively participates in the Washington legal community, serving on the executive committees of the Seattle IP Inn of Court and the Washington State Bar Association’s IP Section.
+Mr. Machleidt is listed in the 2022 edition of Chambers USA: America's Leading Lawyers for Business as "Up and Coming" in the area of Intellectual Property.
+He is also active in the Washington legal community, serving on the executive committees of the Seattle IP Inn of Court and the Washington State Bar Association’s IP Section.

 As lead trial counsel to the inventor and patent owner, obtained a verdict of willful infringement and an award of $20.3 million for past damages after a seven day jury trial in the Eastern District of Texas.
 The Court increased the award to $23.6 million after ruling on post-trial motions.
 The Federal Circuit affirmed the decision in January 2019.
 The two related inter partes review hearings resulted in an exceedingly rare final determination upholding the patentability of all challenged claims.
 Mark A. Barry, M.D. v.
 Medtronic, Inc.